 Like any heating system, there may be times when underfloor heating (UFH) does not seem to be working as it should.

-Let’s take a look at a few of the potential problems you may come across with UFH and how to go about solving them.
+First, let’s look at a few of the potential problems you may come across with water UFH, and how to go about solving them.